PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 <img width="418" alt="Screenshot 2024-09-23 at 22 02 55" src="https://github.com/user-attachments/assets/94feaf92-9389-4192-8ac8-b6b83bba8bc2">

-When we sort the data descending, we will see that **5 divisions with the highest average salary are**:
+When we sort the data descending, we will see that **5 depatrtments with the highest average salary are**:

 * Office of Labor Relations
 * Ethics Commission